Modern Product Discovery Solutions Solve for Complex Shopper Intent

 Modern Product Discovery: Personalizing Based on Shopper Intent

-Personalizing experience is also an important part of any modern product discovery solution.
+Personalizing experiences is also an important part of any modern product discovery solution.

 Understanding shoppers’ affinities and bubbling up products to the top of listing pages, such as search results and category pages, has an impact on shopper engagement.
 With modern machine learning models and AI, a shopper’s past and in-session affinities can be arranged to show their preference.
 If I have a brand preference or I’m price-sensitive, AI can recognize this and rank products that match those affinities to the top of these pages.